-The Fusion was built to gain knowledge and experience, to find the right partners, and to prove the world what a team of young students can do.
+The Fusion was built to gain knowledge and experience, find the right partners, and prove the world a team of young students can do.
 That turned out to be better than we could imagine: We built the fastest electric formula race car in the world!
 Besides setting records, the Fusion is used to test all kinds of automotive innovations for the next car.

 The car is built to beat lap records, which means it has no limits caused by regulations, it is a car without boundaries.
 The car is based on an improved version of the Ignition’s chassis, but the powertrain is electrified.
-Below are some facts presented to give you a better view of the Fusion.

 To keep the fast test platform on the road, downforce is a necessity.
 The car’s main components which produce downforce are a diffuser, a front wing, and a rear wing.
 The diffuser is the floorplate of the car, which is shaped such that it creates a lower pressure under the car generating downforce.
-The rear wing has three elements from which one is adjustable.
-Most of the work is done using ANSYS Fluent, in which simulations are part of aerodynamic research and is complemented by real-life tests.
+The rear wing has three elements from which are adjustable.
+Most of the work is done using ANSYS Fluent, in which simulations are part of aerodynamic research and are complemented by real-life tests.

 The powertrain is one of the main reasons why our car is so fast!
 Approximately 1/3 of the total weight is due to our battery pack.
-The Fusion is rear wheel driven, with two Yasa 750 series motors.
+The Fusion is rear-wheel driven, with two Yasa 750 series motors.
 On Circuit Zandvoort, it has achieved its maximum speed of 246 km/h!
 Of course, there are also safety components.
 The battery pack is constantly being monitored by our Battery Management System (BMS), and in case of one small deviation, all power will be turned off.

-In comparison to other open wheel race cars, the drivetrain is not a structural part of the car.
+In comparison to other open-wheel race cars, the drivetrain is not a structural part of the car.
 Both the front and rear suspension are mounted to the chassis, making this a responsive and stiff setup.
 The suspension consists of a three-way damper setup from Moton, who also helps in testing and tuning.

-Electronic Control Unit (ECU)
+Electronic Control Unit